HOW TO STICK WITH YOUR NEW YEAR’S RESOLUTION

 If I had been drinking too much, I’d say, “To hell with resolutions” and I’d pack a lip.
 To help myself get past the first 2 weeks (which is always the toughest) I quit drinking as well.
 I realized drinking was a trigger, so I quit that as well until I was free of my addiction to tobacco.

-If you’re trying to lose weight and have a weakness for Whoppers, then don’t tell yourself, “I’m just going to pop in to BK for a salad” because the second the smells hit you and you see others devouring burgers, you’ll start convincing yourself: Just one won’t hurt or I’ll get the salad next time.
+If you’re trying to lose weight and have a weakness for Whoppers, then don’t tell yourself, “I’m just going to pop into BK for a salad” because the second the smell of burgers hits you and you see others devouring Whoppers, you’ll start convincing yourself: Just one won’t hurt or I’ll get the salad next time.

 Trust me…been there, done that.
-It’s best to avoid all triggers and temptations that might cause you to put your resolution on hold.
+It’s best to avoid all triggers and temptations that might cause you to put your resolution on hold, or to abandon your resolution altogether.

 Get Back Up When You Stumble!